jlubi333/jpl-blog/_posts/2016-07-07-tower-of-hanoi.md

 - What happens if there are more than three pegs?
 - For what values of \\(n\\) is \\(M(n)\\) defined?
 Can we extend this definition to include, say, negative numbers?
 Fractions?
 Real numbers?
-- What happens if the rings are sized differently than the original problem?
+- What happens if the rings are sized differently than in the original problem?

 I don't know the answers to these questions, but these are just a few extensions that immediately came to my mind when thinking about the problem.
 There many be